michaelbironneau/analyst/README.md

 ### Parameters

 Several blocks admit templating using Go templating syntax.
 To set the template parameters, you need to declare them beforehand.
 Each parameter has a `name` and a `type`.
 The type is either `string`, `number`, or `date`.

+Date parameters must be entered according to RFC3339 standard with nanoseconds, for example `2006-02-29T23:59:01.000Z`.

 	parameter (
     	Param1 string